-NYU Chorale, conducted by Paul Speiser, is the largest classical choral ensemble at New York University.
+NYU Chorale is the largest classical choral ensemble at New York University.
 For 130 years, it has served the entire NYU community performing major works from the choral/orchestral repertoire.
 The NYU Chorale offers singers an in-depth performance experience of large-scale choral works.

 Who Can Join

 All choruses are open to the NYU community (students, faculty, and staff) and community at large, by audition.
-There will be a limit of no more than fifty (50) singers selected, and preference will be given to NYU Steinhardt students whose programs of study require participation in an ensemble.
+Due to Covid-19 room capacities, there will be a limit of no more than thirty-five (35) singers selected, and preference will be given to NYU Steinhardt students whose programs of study require participation in an ensemble.